njustesen/TRTS/starcraft/terran.md

 **Abilities**:
 - _Defense Matrix_ [2 energy]: Target unit gains +5 HP for the rest of the round.
 - _EMP Shockwave_ [2 energy] (Researched at Science Facility): Depletes the energy and shields of 1 large, 2 medium, or 4 small units of the same type.
-- _Irradiate_ [2 energy]: Science Vessels gain the ability to cast Irradiate on 1 large, 2 medium, or 4 small biological units of the same type that are not in Stasis.
+- _Irradiate_ [2 energy] (Researched at Science Facility): Science Vessels gain the ability to cast Irradiate on 1 large, 2 medium, or 4 small biological units of the same type that are not in Stasis.
 These units are dealt 2 splash damage (ignoring armor) at then end of each round.

 ### Battlecruiser